Type to search

 Views: Farm fields, ponds, and wetlands

 For a relaxing stroll, come walk on this paved 13-mile rail trail.
 The William R. Steinhaus Duchess Rail Trail is a great balance between naturally shaded areas, sunny private bridges, and echoey tunnels.
-Take a familiar walk, run, or bike through the Towns of Wappinger, LaGrange, and Poughkeepsie on a journey to reach the beloved Walkway Over the Hudson.
+Take a familiar walk, run, or bike through the towns of Wappinger, LaGrange, and Poughkeepsie on a journey to reach the beloved Walkway Over the Hudson.
 With a smoothly paved road on one side and a dirt path on the other, visitors can choose their preferred terrain to travel.

 Harlem Valley Rail Trail